Important dates:

 Lijun Yin, SUNY at Binghamton, USA

-Djemel Ziou, U. de Sherbrooke,
+Djemel Ziou, U. de Sherbrooke, Canada

 Hongbin Zha , Beijing U., China